 AIA will use its own regulations, policies and procedures to determine whether a member has breached a provision of the AIA’s registration arrangement rules and the matter will be dealt with under the disciplinary arrangements.
 The professional body will determine whether a firm/designated ATOL reporting accountant is liable to disciplinary action under the professional body’s disciplinary arrangements if:

 - it has performed its ATOL reporting work inefficiently or incompetently to such an extent as to bring discredit on itself/him/herself, or

 - if it has breached any of the provisions of the registration arrangement.

 A firm must appoint a contact principal who will supply the AIA with information as required and provide an annual declaration to the professional body of the individual designated ATOL reporting accountant compliance with its responsibilities under the registration arrangement rules.
 This is in addition to the AIA’s annual return and practising renewal documents.

 STANDARDS & GUIDANCE

-The ATOL reporting accountant must review and be familiar with Guidance Note 10 - Requirements for ATOL Reporting Accountants.
-Guidance Note 10 can be found here.
+The ATOL reporting accountant must review and be familiar with Guidance Note 10 - Requirements for ATOL Reporting Accountants, which is published in Official Record Series 3, as well as the Annual Accountants' Report, which is required to be completed as a term of holding an ATOL. these documents can be found on the links below: